Debt Consolidation vs Bankruptcy

 The main purpose of these laws is to protect consumers against abuse by creditors.
 Contrary to popular myth, persons who fall into uncontrolled debt are generally NOT reckless, irresponsible, or lazy.
 In fact, it’s usually the unforeseen and unfortunate events that take place beyond a person’s control that lead them down the rabbit hole.
 Chapter 7 and Chapter 13 are designed to give ordinary people the means to restore their financial health; however, it is near impossible to optimize such laws to their maximum effect without the help of a lawyer.

 Throop Law has helped a great many people in the Richmond area protect their rights as citizens and consumers.
 You can trust the lawyers at Throop Law to look out for your interests and to use the law to produce outcomes highly favorable to you.
 You may be in financial trouble, but all is not lost.
 In fact, help is often just a phone call away.
+Get in touch with a bankruptcy attorney in Richmond at Throop Law today.

 Call Throop Law today at (804) 215-1515 to receive the help and financial advice you need to get back on your feet.